-The movie has a number of connections with Walter Hill's earlier film 48 Hrs.
+The movie has several connections with Walter Hill's earlier film 48 Hrs.
 (1982).
 The bar in which Montgomery and Spike start a brawl is called Torchy's, the same name of the bar Eddie Murphy shook down in 48 Hrs.
 (1982).
-The Torchy's waitress in this film who phones in the brawl to the police is played by Margot Rose, who also appeared in 48 Hrs.
+The Torchy's waitress in this film, who phones in the brawl to the police is played by Margot Rose, who also appeared in 48 Hrs.
 (1982) as the girlfriend of a character who (we're told) used to tend bar at Torchy's.
-In yet another nod to Hill's 1982 box-office hit, the car driven by Brewster's personal photographer is a sky-blue Cadillac convertible, the same type of heap driven by Nick Nolte in that earlier film.
-Moreover, 48 Hrs.
+The car driven by Brewster's personal photographer is a sky-blue Cadillac convertible, the same type of heap driven by Nick Nolte.
+Also, 48 Hrs.
 (1982) was originally intended to co-star Richard Pryor when it was in development at Columbia Pictures during the late 1970s and early 1980s.

 Brewster's political party "None of the Above" (NOTA) is used in jurisdictions or organizations giving a voter who is against all choices on a ballot a chance to indicate his disapproval with all of the candidates in any voting system.
 The underlying principle is that legitimate consent requires the ability to withhold consent, allowing voters to withhold their consent in an election to office, just as they can by voting no on ballot questions.

 The sound of the clock (when Angela Drake furiously writes out a receipt to Monty near the end of the film) comes courtesy of the New England Digital Synclavier.
-The Synclavier was an extremely expensive (approx. $200,000 in 1985 USD) digital sampler used not only in the production of many pop records of the time, but in sound design for motion pictures as well.
+The Synclavier was an extremely expensive (approximately two hundred thousand dollars in 1985) digital sampler used not only in the production of many pop records of the time, but in sound design for motion pictures as well.

-Roebling, NJ The site of the old Roebling Steel Mill was a proposed site to film the baseball scenes in 84/85.
-But because it was an expensive Superfund site the film makers backed out.
+Roebling, New Jersey: The site of the old Roebling Steel Mill was a proposed site to film the baseball scenes in 1984 and 1985.
+But because it was an expensive Superfund site, the filmmakers backed out.
 So a less expensive and more suitable location was chosen.